Zululand Cultural Tours

 A once in a life time experience as thousands of Zulu maidens pay respect to their King.

 Not far from the uMuzi is the Nyokeni Royal Residence where you can attend this annual event introduced by the current King which takes place in September / October.
-The main purpose of the Zulu Reed Dance is to afford His Majesty the opportunity to address the young girls of the nation on behaviour becoming of Zulu people in an effort to sustain traditional values.
+The main purpose of the Zulu Reed Dance is to afford His Majesty the opportunity to address the young girls of the nation on behavior becoming of Zulu people in an effort to sustain traditional values.

 By taking part in the ceremony, the young girls affirm their loyalty to the king.
-Reeds cut and carried by the maidens as part of the ceremony are used to construct or repair the residence.
+Reeds cut and carried by the maidens as part of the ceremonies are used to construct or repair the residence.

 WEEKEND REED DANCE PACKAGE: Suitable for visitors from all regions